STRd6/zine/README.md

 FS Interface
 ------------

 Read a blob from a path, returns a promise fulfilled with the blob object.
+The blob is annotated with the path i.e.: blob.path == path

     read: (path) ->